 Twenty years ago, large and bulky mobile telephones were carried only by a small number of users in just a few U.S. cities.
-According to the UN Telecom Agency, there were six billion cellphone subscriptions worldwide at the end of 2011.
-China had one billion subscriptions and India is expected to reach one billion in 2012 (Huffington Post, 2012).
+According to a 2013 International Telecoms Union (ITU) World Report, there were 6.8 billion cell phone subscriptions worldwide at the end of 2012.
+Global mobile cellular penetration reached 96 percent in 2012 (ICT Facts and Figures, 2013).
 In some developing countries, mobile phones are used by more people than the fixed line telephone network.

 But perhaps most dramatically, just fifteen years ago, only scientists were using (or had even heard about) the Internet, the World Wide Web was not up and running, and the browsers that help users navigate the Web had not even been invented yet.
 Today, of course, the Internet and the Web have transformed commerce, creating entirely new ways for retailers and their customers to make transactions, for businesses to manage the flow of production inputs and market products, and for job seekers and job recruiters to find one another.
-The U.N. telecom agency estimates that by the end of 2011, there were 2.3 billion Internet users worldwide (Huffington Post, 2012).
+According to ITU World Report 2013, the total amount of users reached more than 2.7 billion (39 percent of the world’s population) by 2013.

 The news industry was dramatically transformed by the emergence of numerous Internet-enabled news-gathering and dissemination outlets.
 Websites, blogs, instant messaging systems, e-mail, social networking sites and other Internet-based communication systems have made it much easier for people with common interests to to connect, exchange information, and collaborate with each other.
 Education at all levels is continually transforming thanks to innovations in communication, education, and presentation software.
 Websites now serve as a primary source of information and analysis for the masses.